hmunye/konsider/server/README.md

 ## Logging

 This project uses structured logging in JSON format following Bunyan-style conventions.
-By default, it logs to files with hourly rotation
+By default, it logs to files with hourly rotation.
+Logs are cleaned up through a background `tokio` process every 24 hours by default.
+The retention days can be configured in the configuration

 ## sqlx